MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

     You've seen how to create and query JSON entities in a Cosmos DB database by using the data explorer interface in the Azure portal.
 In a real scenario, an application developer would use one of the many programming language specific software development kits (SDKs) to call the NoSQL API and work with data in the database.

+## Clean up

-> _**Tip**: If you've finished exploring Azure Cosmos DB, you can delete the resource group that you created in this exercise._
+When you've finished exploring Azure Cosmos DB, you should delete the resources you created so you don't incur any further costs.

+1. In the Azure portal, navigate to the **resource group** that contains your Cosmos DB account.

+1. Select **Delete resource group**, confirm the deletion by entering the resource group name, and select **Delete**.

+    > _**Tip:** Deleting the resource group removes the Cosmos DB account and everything inside it in a single step.
+This is the quickest way to make sure nothing is left running and costing money._

+In this lab, you created an Azure Cosmos DB account, added JSON items, and queried them using a SQL-like language.
+You've taken your first steps with NoSQL data in the cloud!